 Would they be an extroverted individual, cracking jokes and enjoying banter with others?

 And then consider your customer base – who would they appreciate more?

 Once you find the right voice for your customers, you’ll find them warming to your service/product offerings.

-Some of the best ads across history have centred around a narrative.
+Some of the best ads across history have centered around a narrative.
 People’s attention tends to be captured around a story as opposed to cold, hard info and stats.
-Consider some of the John Lewis ads, or some of the Sainsburys advertisements.
+Consider some of the Coca Cola ads, or some of the Disney advertisements.
 They all touched our hearts.
-Indeed, their ads were so infamous that people started to anticipate them at Christmas.
 So, finding the right story for your product or service can inspire loyalty in your customer base.
 Ultimately, when emotion enters the equation, customers find it easier to be convinced to purchase something.

 For effective advertising, you’ll need to tailor the copy to whatever is needed.
 For instance, some copy works better for blogs, and some works better for landing pages.
 Practice trial and error in finding the best fit for your copy.
 For example, the copy in an engaging social media post won’t work for a landing page.
 The sooner you’re educated on this, the more confident your copywriting for advertising will be.
 Now, it may be daunting if you’re copywriting as a small business.
 But with practice, you’ll begin to notice how your copy changes according to the medium.